 The City Guides conduct guided walks around Bunhill Fields Burial Ground beginning at 12:30pm every Wednesday from April to October.

-For more information about guided walks around the City Gardens visit this page or email the City Guides firstname.lastname@example.org directly.
+Visit guided walks around the City Gardens or email the City Guides email@example.com.

 Bunhill Fields has been managed as a public open space by the City of London Corporation for over 140 years, initially under the Bunhill Fields Burial Ground Act 1867, but latterly under the City of London (Various Powers) Act 1960.
 In order to set out the vision, objectives and priorities for the management of Bunhill Fields over the next five years, a site Management Plan has been prepared by the City Gardens team (the full document and a summary version are available to download below).